truefoundry/cognita/README.md

 > You can try out different RAG retrievers and queries by importing them from `from backend.modules.query_controllers.example.payload` in `run.py`

+> You can also start a FastAPI server: `uvicorn --host 0.0.0.0 --port 8000 backend.server.app:app --reload` Then, Swagger doc will be available at: `http://localhost:8000/`

 # 🛠️ Project Architecture

 ![](./docs/images/rag_arch.png)